UCI Logo

 1900

-The logo that appeared in the 1900s became the first visual representation of the organization.
+The logo that appeared in the 1900s became the organization’s first visual representation.
 It consisted of an abbreviated name rendered in bold, slightly rounded characters without decorative elements.
 The inscription was straight, clear, and restrained.
 It conveyed confidence and reliability.
 The logo reflected the era’s principles of minimalism: no unnecessary details or complex shapes.

 before 1990s

-After introducing a new design in the 1990s, the logo took on a completely different form and tone.
-The emblem featured an unusual pentagonal frame with an inner golden outline, containing a circle with the inscription “UCI.”
+Following the introduction of a new design in the 1990s, the logo underwent a complete transformation, adopting a significantly different form and tone.
+The emblem featured an unusual pentagonal frame with a golden inner outline, containing a circle with the inscription “UCI.”
 The five colors on the outer segments symbolize the unity of the global cycling community.

-The multicolored areas—blue, red, black, yellow, and green—represented the traditional colors of the five continents in the Olympic movement with which cycling is closely connected.
+The multicolored areas, represented by blue, red, black, yellow, and green, correspond to the traditional colors of the five continents in the Olympic movement, which cycling is closely connected to.
 The central circle, surrounded by a golden element, resembled a bicycle wheel and evoked the concepts of cyclicality and athletic motion.
-With the update of its visual identity, UCI entered a new era, where bright colors and sharp geometric lines reflected a modern approach to sports and competition.
+With the update to its visual identity, UCI entered a new era in which bright colors and sharp geometric lines reflected a modern approach to sports and competition.

 1990s – 2015